briSchm/Simon/README.md

 * Deal with screen rotations, somehow.
 * Must look nice.
 * The app should not crash.
 The app should not generate any "Not responding" dialog messages.

+EXTRAS:
+* Threads that flash the buttons should not run while app is paused.